Julia delivers efficiency and thoughtfulness in her practice by listening to her clients and understanding their optimal outcome.

 Biography

-When Julia is not actively pursuing the interests of her litigation clients, she is a licensed Private Investigator.
+As part of her employment practice, Julia is a licensed Private Investigator.
 She conducts workplace investigations surrounding sexual harassment, sexual assault, discrimination based on race, age, and national origin, violations of workplace policies, and retaliation.
 In every investigation, Julia brings patience, empathy, and thoughtful analysis.

 • Washington State Bar Association